Unsold Auction Property

 It’s possible that a property which fails to sell at auction is a real bargain for a potential buyer.

 If no bids are made on the property, the auctioneer will reveal the reserve price.
 This is a confidential piece of information which is only known beforehand by the vendor and auctioneer and is generally up to 10% cheaper than the guide price.
-However, buyers should also consider additional non-optional fees and costs that will be added to the sales price.

 As long as the reserve price is met, the auctioneer is authorised to sell the property at the close of the day.
 These situations are where savvy buyers acquire some of the cheapest property in the UK.